Note: Some of this repeats general information from the review of Life of Fred books for the elementary grades.

 Surprisingly, the storyline and digressions are not used to dumb down the course.
 The geometry content is actually quite traditional, even though the presentation is not.
 The content is high level and challenging with proofs introduced in chapter one.
 Since Geometry is based upon definitions, theorems, and postulates, students are supposed to create their own notebook in which they write down each of these as they encounter them in the text.
 There's a reference section in the back of the book that has all of these presented in the order they are encountered in the book, but students should record definitions, theorems, or postulates each in their own sections of the notebook.

 Each lesson teaches a concept, albeit sometimes in a roundabout fashion through the story.
 At the end of each section of Fred's story is a "Your Turn to Play," a set of practice problems with complete solutions.
-Students should work through all of these problems rather than jumping ahead to the solutions on the next page.
-There are a number of lessons with practice problems within each chapter.
+Students should work through all these problems rather than jumping ahead to the solutions on the next page.
+There are several lessons with practice problems within each chapter.

 There are six "extra" chapters (chapters 5 1/2, 7 1/2, 8 1/2, 11 1/2, 12 1/2, and 13 1/2) that can be skipped or included depending upon the student's ability and rate of progress.